Do Antibiotics Offer a Safe, Effective Way to Treat Acne?

 - Minocycline, sold under the trade names Minacin and Dyancin (as well as many others).
 This antibiotic stays in the bloodstream for about 48 hours.
+It’s often used to treat acne that hasn’t responded to other antibiotics and is ideal for pustular acne.
 It also can stain teeth in users as old as 22.

 - Doxycycline, sold under the trade name Vibramycin.
 This antibiotic is preferred in Canada and Europe because it won’t stain teeth.
 It fights acne bacteria, but it has no effect on staph bacteria, the microorganisms that can cause pus-filled “pimples” with yellow circles in the center.
+It’s best used for inflammatory acne.
 It also increases sensitivity to sunlight, and may increase the likelihood of brown spots on the skin after acne has healed, especially for people who have Asian skin types.

 - Trimethoprim/sulfamethoxazole, marketed under the trade names Bactrim and Septra.
 This product won’t fight resistant acne bacteria and it can cause brown skin spotting in women who use both this antibiotic and oral contraceptives.